FlowFuse/website/src/handbook/peopleops/expenses.md

 For new hires, $1500 USD is available to help set up their home office in the first year.

-All team members have an annual $500 USD budget available to cover any necessary upgrades, replacements or enhancements to their home office setup.
+After the first year an annual budget of $500 USD is available to cover any necessary upgrades, replacements or enhancements to their home office setup.
 This does not roll-over and cannot be claimed as cash.

 The budget is available for essential items needed to perform your role at FlowFuse.
 This includes